newcoder09/Quote_Generator/README.md

 # Quote_Generator
-Working on a motivational quote generator using API using Fetch requests.
+A motivational quote generator using API using Fetch requests.